PyAV-Org/PyAV/docs/api.rst

 General
 ===============

 .. warning:: This is far from complete, and is mostly an automatic dump of the API.
-Most function/method signatures will not have parameters displayed.

 Global